bitnami/charts/bitnami/grafana-mimir/README.md

   my-repo/grafana-mimir
 ```

-The above command enables the Jaeger GRPC traces.
+The above command enables the debug mode in the image.

 Alternatively, a YAML file that specifies the values for the above parameters can be provided while installing the chart.
 For example,